25 Feb 6 calming yoga poses for a better night’s sleep

 1. Legs up against the wall (Viparita Karani)

 If you spend a lot of time on your feet or this pose is for you.
 Prop your lower back up on top of a block or pillow and have your legs extended upwards with the wall as your support.

 Why is this our number one sleep-inducing yoga pose?
 One word.
 Circulation.
 Your circulation will improve in this pose, creating a soothing, healing effect on almost every system in your body, making you more than ready for sleep.

 For those with tightness in their necks, this pose is great to open up those muscles that carry us around all day.
 Use this pose with caution or omit if you have neck problems.

 Place a block underneath your neck and tilt the block away from you so the block is now on an angle.
 Moving your head slowly from side to side can release neck pain significantly in this pose.
 Keep the head neutral and linger in those sticky spots to really get deep in there.
 This pose is basically a self neck massage and who doesn’t want that every night!?

 3. Child’s pose (Balasana)

 We always come back to this pose for a reason, it is where we find rest, comfort and safety.
-Child’s pose provides an excellent opportunity to breathe deeply into the back of the torso, something we can find hard to do in our busy daily lives.
+A child’s pose provides an excellent opportunity to breathe deeply into the back of the torso, something we can find hard to do in our busy daily lives.

 4. Sphinx pose (Salamba Bhujangasana)